MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/y_axis_assembly.md

 !!! warning "Anti-Backlash Preload Tuning"

     Each axis uses anti-backlash[^1] blocks in order to compensate for changes in screw direction during operation.
-They do this by driving 2 brass TR8x8 lead screw nuts towards each other to engage both sides of the lead screw threads.
+They do this by driving 2 brass TR8x8 lead-screw nuts towards each other to engage both sides of the lead-screw threads.

     In order for this to work the preload required to drive each nut needs to be tuned by hand.
-To tune the preload make sure the lead-screws are greased appropriately, then install the 2 brass TR8x8 lead screw nuts within the anti backlash block.
+To tune the preload make sure the lead-screws are greased appropriately, then install the 2 brass TR8x8 lead-screw nuts within the anti backlash block.

     Tighten the screws on one of the nuts so that it does not move, while leaving the other nut loose.

-    Install the greased lead screw temporarily into the block and begin to tighten the loose nut, taking care to apply the same number of turns to each of the screws.
+    Install the greased lead-screw temporarily into the block and begin to tighten the loose nut, taking care to apply the same number of turns to each of the screws.

-    The ideal preload will allow for the leadscrew to still spin by hand but should have a moderate amount of resistance to it.
+    The ideal preload will allow for the lead-screw to still spin by hand but should have a moderate amount of resistance to it.
-    Once complete make sure each bolt has thread-lock applied, and uninstall the leadscrew - your preload is now set.
+    Once complete make sure each bolt has thread-lock applied, and uninstall the lead-screw - your preload is now set.
 To avoid any headaches, do this before final installation.

 [^1]: Yes technically it's a "zero backlash" nut and not an "anti-backlash nut", but the common term for it is anti-backlash and that's what most people know it as.